 Any statement on guidelines and procedures for promoting faculty and granting tenure (continuous appointment) must begin with the presumption that all faculty members will strive for excellence in all areas of their assigned duties.
 Typically, these duties include teaching, research or creative activity, and service.
 Some faculty also may have administrative or extension responsibilities.
 The proportion of each faculty member's responsibilities in these areas is determined by that person's apportionment, which is initially set in the letter of offer and which may be adjusted in consultation with the dean.
 The materials candidates submit with their applications for tenure and promotion should correspond to their apportionments.
-Similarly, the weight the reviewing body attaches to the materials should correspond to the apportionments.
-To facilitate the preparation of materials for the evaluation of promotion from assistant to associate professor or assistant to associate professor of practice, new faculty members will be provided with a one (1) course release during their probationary period.
+Similarly, the weight the reviewing body attaches to the materials should correspond to the apportion from assistant to associate professor or assistant to associate professor of practice, new faculty members will be provided with a one (1) course release during their probationary period.
 The course release will be scheduled in consultation with the associate dean for academic programs and the associate dean for research and faculty affairs.